T3sT3ro/T3sT3ro.github.io/_posts/2022-11-02-jekyll-on-docker.md

   - docker
   - jekyll
 date: 2022-11-02T09:15:23.457Z
-lastmod: 2023-03-08T11:03:31.209Z
+lastmod: 2023-05-11T16:38:56.175Z
 type: default
 slug: self-contained-jekyll-with-docker
 description: How to set up easy jekyll environment using docker, docker-compose and VScode without manual ruby installation.
 ---

-If you struggled with setting up basic jekyll blogging environment, i.e.:

-- desired a live preview...
-- preferred a "clean" solution over a global Ruby installation[^1]...
-- wanted something that "just works" and doesn't break randomly...
+Jekyll can be finnicky.
+This post is a guide on how to set up jekyll locally, without manual ruby installation, managing gems and configurations and polluting system.
+After following this guide you will get a unified, **reproducible** environment for managing Jekyll blog.

+## Why?

+I tried setting up Jekyll several times from official guides but there was always something broken:

+- I required Live preview that worked offline and was simple to run...
+- I Didn't want to install Ruby, `jekyll` and other tools globally on my system just for one blog[^1]...
+- It didn't "just work" — broke randomly while updating gems or system, slowed down `.bashrc` startup...
-- didn't want to learn about `ruby`, `bundler`, `rubyGems`, `RVM`, `rbenv` or any other ruby-specific tools...
+- I Didn't want to learn even more tools: `ruby`, `bundler`, `rubyGems`, `RVM`, `rbenv` and decide on the best one...
-- tried to keep everything neatly in one directory rather than scattering files all over your system...
+- I Tried to keep everything neatly in one directory rather than scattering files all over my system...
-- wanted a solution that allows you to write quickly even when offline
+- I Wanted to have a one-click solution to start/stop a preview...

-**Then look no further!**

-This guide serves as both a guide for you and a reminder for me on how to set it up.
+The solution to my problems was to use Docker.

 This guide uses Docker and Docker Compose to provide a simple control over the environment.
 No prior knowledge is necessary.